Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 \subsubsection{Qualitative Comparisons}

-Fig.\ref{fig: SOTS} shows dehazing results on synthetic images from the SOTS dataset.
-Our method consistently achieves the highest PSNR across all testing images.
-In the first row of Fig.~\ref{fig: SOTS}(b, c), FFA-Net~\cite{qin2020ffa} and MAXIM-2S~\cite{tu2022maxim} produce blurred edges and noticeable artifacts in complex indoor scene.
-Additionally, MAXIM-2S~\cite{tu2022maxim} and Dehamer~\cite{9879191} exhibit insufficient haze removal in deeper regions, as shown in the second row of Fig.~\ref{fig: SOTS}(c, d).
-While FocalNet~\cite{10377428} and OKNet~\cite{cui2024omni} perform better, our method still surpasses them.
-As shown in Fig.~\ref{fig: SOTS}(f), our approach not only removes haze more effectively but also preserves sharp edges, delivering superior visual quality.
-In outdoor scenes, our method continues to outperform others, achieving more thorough haze removal and clearer reconstruction.
+Figure~\ref{fig: Indoor} and Figure~\ref{fig: Outdoor} present visual comparisons on synthetic images from the SOTS-Indoor and SOTS-Outdoor datasets, respectively.
+Our method consistently achieves the highest PSNR across all test images.

+In indoor scenes (Figure~\ref{fig: Indoor}), FFA-Net~\cite{qin2020ffa} and MAXIM-2S~\cite{tu2022maxim} produce blurred edges and visible artifacts in complex regions (1st row, b and c), while MAXIM-2S~\cite{tu2022maxim} and Dehamer~\cite{9879191} struggle to remove haze in deeper areas (2nd row, c and d).
+Although FocalNet~\cite{10377428} and OKNet~\cite{cui2024omni} yield comparatively improved results, our method still performs better.
+As shown in Figure~\ref{fig: Indoor} (f), our approach more effectively eliminates haze while preserving sharper edges and finer structural details, leading to higher visual fidelity.

+For outdoor scenes (Figure~\ref{fig: Outdoor}), our method again exhibits more thorough haze removal and clearer reconstruction than all competing approaches.
+Taken together with the leading quantitative results, these qualitative comparisons validate the balanced superiority of DGFDNet in both reconstruction fidelity and perceptual quality.

-Fig.\ref{fig: dense} and Fig.\ref{fig: nh} show real-world dehazing results on Dense-Haze~\cite{ancuti2019dense} and NH-HAZE~\cite{9150807} datasets.
-In Fig.\ref{fig: dense}, two dense haze scenes are compared.
-In the first scene, our method achieves slightly lower PSNR than Dehamer\cite{9879191} but surpasses it by 0.183 in SSIM, delivering clearer textures and reduced color distortion.
-The second scene features severe haze with significant detail loss.
-Even in this challenging case, our method better restores the overall structure of the image and preserves more details compared to Dehamer~\cite{9879191}.
+Figure~\ref{fig: dense} and Figure~\ref{fig: nh} show real-world dehazing results on the Dense-Haze~\cite{ancuti2019dense} and NH-HAZE~\cite{9150807} datasets.
+Since pretrained models are not publicly available for all comparative methods, qualitative results are reported only for methods with accessible official weights.

+In Figure~\ref{fig: dense}, two dense haze scenes are compared.
+In the first, our method achieves slightly lower PSNR than Dehamer~\cite{9879191}, but surpasses it by 0.183 in SSIM, offering clearer textures and reduced color distortion.
+In the second scene, with severe haze and significant detail loss, our method restores the overall structure and preserves more details than Dehamer~\cite{9879191} and MB-TaylorFormer-B~\cite{10378631}.

-Fig.~\ref{fig: nh} compares two non-homogeneous haze scenes.
-Except for a slightly lower PSNR in the second scene compared to FocalNet\cite{10377428}, our method leads on all other metrics.
-In the first scene, our dehazing result exhibits minimal color distortion and avoids the heavy artifacts introduced by other methods.
-In the second scene, our method removes haze most thoroughly, revealing the clearest details, though it also mistakenly removes some snow traces on the ground.
+Figure~\ref{fig: nh} compares two challenging non-homogeneous haze scenes.
+Our method achieves the highest scores across all metrics (PSNR and SSIM) in both scenes, demonstrating comprehensive superiority.
+In the first scene, it minimizes color distortion and avoids heavy artifacts from other methods.
+In the second scene, it removes haze most effectively, revealing clearer details, though it inadvertently eliminates some snow traces.